Lecture 5

 Descriptive Statistics

-• Descriptive statistics condense data into manageable summaries, making it easier to understand key characteristics of the data.
+• They condense data into clear, manageable summaries, making it easier to understand the key characteristics of a dataset.

-• They help reveal patterns, trends, and relationships within the data that might not be immediately apparent from raw numbers.
+• They reveal important patterns, trends, and relationships that may not be immediately obvious from raw numbers.

 Measures of Central Tendency